 The Martha Stewart Center for Living

 The Martha Stewart Center for Living specializes in working with older adults and offers a variety of health promotion and disease prevention programs.
-Mount Sinai Heart works with the Center around heart disease and hypertension.
+Mount Sinai Fuster Heart Hospital works with the Center around heart disease and hypertension.
 We provide expert consultation and also share connections to healthy living activities, educational programs, and community referrals.

 "The Martha Stewart Center for Living is an unbelievable resource for my older patients," says consulting cardiac specialist Bruce Darrow, MD, PhD, Assistant Professor of Cardiology.
 "I know that while I am concentrating on their heart problems, my patients have the attention of a community of specially trained geriatric physicians and staff.
 We take a holistic approach to the care of our older patients, body and mind."